PrestaShopCorp/partner-devtools.prestashop.com/docs/3-webhook-events/README.md

 <Block>

-When a change happens on Prestashop Billing API, you will be notify by a [webhook system](https://en.wikipedia.org/wiki/Webhook).
+When a change happens on PrestaShop Billing API, you will be notify by a [webhook system](https://en.wikipedia.org/wiki/Webhook).

 To start using these webhook you should:
 1. Create a POST endpoint which be called every time an event is triggered
-2. Configure the webhook in Prestashop Billing. **For the moment, we will handle this manually.**
+2. Configure the webhook in PrestaShop Billing. **For the moment, we will handle this manually.**

 During call API, your endpoint should return a 2xx HTTP status to indicates that you handle the call without trouble. **In case the HTTP status is not 2xx we retry the API call at exponential time intervals until we receive a 2xx HTTP response.**